jso123450/Illustrate-My-Thang/README.md

 # Server
 - The (Alpha) Version 1.0 of the project is hosted on a DigitalOcean server, and is registered under the FreeDNS chickenkiller.com..
 - Users can experience playing through the game at http://illustratemythang.chickenkiller.com:5000, or http://104.131.91.167:5000.

+# To Run Locally
+- Make a virtualenv in which flask-socketio, gevent, and gevent-websocket are all installed
+- Clone the repository
+- Change line 51 of illustrateMyThang.js
+  <code> var ws  = io.connect("illustratemythang.chickenkiller.com:5000");
+  to
+  <code> var ws = io.connect("localhost:5000"); </code>
+- Source activate your virtualenv, and then python server.py in the main directory
+- To test, open up several tabs and connect to localhost:5000
+- Enjoy :)

 # To Do List
 - (features to be implemented in later versions)